 3) Expand the “AutoDiscovery Control” subview and select the “Abort Discovery” button.

 Check the contents of the “Pending Discovery” queue once again to ensure it is still empty.

-After installing the patch you will need to add the following line to the $SPECROOT/SS/.vnmrc file to disable the "Pending Discovery" queue:
+To prevent the discoveries from queuing so they will be dropped add the following line to the $SPECROOT/SS/.vnmrc file to disable the "Pending Discovery" queue: